zowe/docs-site/docs/user-guide/at-tls-configuration.md

 # Example outbound TTLS rule for a client calling API ML
 # In this scenario this client (a southbound service) presents client certificate to authenticate (for example during onboarding)
-# TODO This requires explanation
 TTLSRule ZoweClientRule
 {
   LocalAddr All
   LocalPortRange 1024-65535
   RemoteAddr All
-  RemotePortRange 7554-7559 # API ML Core services ports Jobname ZWE1*
+  RemotePortRange 7553-7555 # API ML Core services ports Jobname ZWE1*
   Direction Outbound
   TTLSGroupActionRef ClientGroupAction